ibm-bluemix-mobile-services/mobiledashboard-storecatalog-client/datasources/readme.md

 ### Create API Connect datasource

 #### Create a Swift bridge class
-In XCode, create a **BMSRestClient.swift** file at IOSApp, in the Datasources folder, with the following content, replacing appRoute, appGuide and bluemixRegion with current values for your backend.
+In XCode, create a **BMSRestClient.swift** file at IOSApp, in the Datasources folder, with the following content, replacing appRoute, appGuide, and bluemixRegion with current values for your backend.
+These values can be recovered by navigating to your **Mobile Client Access** service instance on Bluemix and clicking the **Mobile Options** button.
 (Accept the creation of the Swift bridge):

 ```Swift
 import Foundation